The Abelian Sandpile Model on Fractal Graphs: Abstract

 \section{Abstract}

-We study the Abelian sandpile model (ASM), a process where grains of sand are placed on a graph's vertices.
-When the number of grains on a vertex is at least its degree, one grain is distributed to each neighboring vertex.
+We study the Abelian sandpile model, a process where stacks of chips are placed on a graph's vertices.
+When the number of chips on a vertex is at least the vertex's degree, one chip is distributed from that vertex to each neighboring vertex.
 This model has been shown to form fractal patterns on the integer lattice, and using these fractal patterns as motivation, we consider the model on graph approximations of post critically finite (p.c.f) fractals.
-We determine asymptotic behavior of the diameter of sites toppled and characterize graphs which exhibit a periodic number of grains with respect to the initial placement.
+We determine asymptotic behavior of the diameter of sites toppled, characterize graphs that exhibit a periodic number of chips with respect to the initial placement, and investigate properties of the Sandpile Group on these graphs.

 \textbf{Keywords:} fractal graphs, Abelian sandpile, Sierpinski Gasket, growth model, identity of sandpile group